 In addition to this personal information, you can also add non-personal information, such as the type or color of clothing you are presently looking for.
 Other details can be entered, such as your location, the season of the year, your hairstyle, where you are planning to go while wearing the clothes you are looking for, such as a business meeting or a restaurant or night club.

-When web sites link to each other, either directly or indirectly through a number of different pages, a search engine might consider those links to be reciprocal links.
+Site owners may do this to give visitors a chance to see both sites, as they may be related, or as a show of partnership.
 If you’re familiar with some of the mythology and folklore surrounding search engine optimization, you may have read or heard that reciprocal links are bad, and that search engines don’t like them.

 The truth is more complicated than that.

 What about blogs that link to each other on every page in their blog rolls?
 Or links between sites owned by the same owner that are reasonable, such as a storefront on a different domain, or a blog at a different domain or subdomain associated with a site, or a group of sites from the same company or organization that focus upon different topics?